SorkinType/SplineSans/README.md

 ```
 └── sources
-    ├── SplineSansUI[wght].glyphs	# Contains all data to build the font
+    ├── SplineSans[wght].glyphs	# Contains all data to build the font

 ```